 Harvest is always an exciting time in Napa Valley.
-An uncharacteristic hot spell in July accelerated sugar accumulation and it began to look like an early harvest was on the way.
+In 2021, an uncharacteristic hot spell in July accelerated sugar accumulation and it began to look like an early harvest was on the way.
 Luckily, temperatures moderated in August and throughout the remainder of the growing season extending hang time, allowing for phenolic ripening and intensifying flavor development.
 Ironically, the ongoing drought that was a culprit this year's lighter yields also created flavor intensity that has been described as "through the roof".
-This may well prove to be one of the best vintages in recent memory.
+2021, may prove to be one of the best vintages in recent memory.

 Vineyards & Winemaking

 2021 Calistoga AVA - Napa Valley Cabernet Sauvignon - September 23rd Harvest, 25.5 BRIX, Gubel Family Vineyard

 Planted in 2000, the twenty one year old Cabernet Sauvignon vines in this valley floor vineyard are dry farmed, meticulously cared for and maintained to high viticultural standards, including being sustainably farmed.
 Calistoga's hot days help this vineyard create rich, fruit driven, full-bodied, red fruit flavors while its cool nights help maintain good acid balance, structure and power.
 The quality and intensity of this year's crop is exceptional and will produce beautifully expressive wines.